 - We deliver the component compliance data to you in any format you need including Excel, IPC-1752, IPC-1752A and IEC 62474 formats.

 RoHS Recast and CE Mark

 - RoHS-2: The RoHS Recast (RoHS-2) applies to the original 8 categories of the RoHS Directive and has added medical devices since July 2014.
-RoHS-2 will soon add in-vitro medical devices (July 2016) and industrial monitoring and control (July 2017).
-Be prepared.
+In-vitro medical devices were added in July 2016 and industrial monitoring and control equipment were added in July 2017.

 - Incorporates new CE marking per EN 50581:2012 requirements, which includes keeping technical documentation for 10 years, updated annually.

 - RoHS-3: In 2015, four substances were added to the restricted substances list under Annex II of RoHS-2, taking effect in 2019 or 2021 depending on the type of equipment.
 The RoHS-2 regulation with the four new substances is sometimes referred to within the compliance industry as “RoHS-3,” although it is still officially considered the RoHS-2 regulation by the European Commission.

 Get started today with a Free Risk Analysis!